Prof. Emo Welzl and Prof. Bernd Gärtner

 Speaker: Matija Bucić

 A family F of subsets of [n] is called s-saturated if it contains no s pairwise disjoint sets, and moreover, no set can be added to F while preserving this property.
 More than 40 years ago, Erdős and Kleitman conjectured that an s-saturated family of subsets of [n] has size at least (1 - 2-(s-1))2n.
 It is easy to show that every s-saturated family has size at least 2n-1, but, as was mentioned by Frankl and Tokushige, even obtaining a slightly better bound of (1/2 + ε)2 n, for some fixed ε > 0, seems difficult.
 We prove such a result, showing that every s-saturated family of subsets of [n] has size at least (1 - 1/s)2n.
-Our argument makes use of the concept of disjoint occurrence and is based on a correlation inequality, which strengthens the famous van den Berg, Kesten, Reimer inequality and was first observed by Talagrand.
+We have two different proofs of this result.
+The first makes use of the concept of disjoint occurrence and is based on a correlation inequality, which strengthens the famous van den Berg, Kesten, Reimer inequality and was first observed by Talagrand.
+The second one is a direct, algebraic approach.
+I will present the second proof as we believe it has more potential to be useful, for further improvements.

 Automatic MiSe System Software Version 1.4803M | admin login